 When I was contacted by Wonder Workshop last month to test Dash and Dot (robots that help kids learn to code) I was skeptical at first.
 Once my kids started using them I could see the potential hidden beneath their cute appearance.

 We were sent the Wonder Pack which includes both robots and a number of accessories.
-It arrive just in time to put under the Christmas tree as a “bonus” present.
+It arrived just in time to put under the Christmas tree as a “bonus” present.

 So far, my kids have been exploring all the things they can do with Dash and Dot.
 My 11-year old son was excited to learn that he could make the robots respond to sounds and each other.
 The simple apps that accompany the robots are easy to use and understand by all of my kids.